The following text was provided to me by his daughter. I have included it in this write-up in its entirety

 Photo to the left shows Truman and wife Margaret.
 She was one of the few women of her time that attended college and earned a college degree.

-Research - Out of all the men I’ve had the privilege to research, I have the most “official” documentation on Major Alford (pronounced all-ford).
-This fact is probably because he was involved with a number of different activities within the unit as well as later writing about his experiences.
+Research: Out of all the men I’ve had the privilege to research, I have the most “official” documentation on Major Alford (pronounced all-ford).
+This fact is probably because he was involved with a number of different activities within my father's unit (6th TD Group) as well as later writing about his experiences.
 I found his information much like the others, basic searches on the web, which led me to an Alford Genealogy.
-From there a question raised to its moderator.
-In this case, the moderator knew Truman and had spoken to him about their family history and knew his daughter’s name and the area that they had lived.
+From there a question raised to its moderator, which in this case the moderator knew Truman and had spoken to him about their family history.
+He also knew Truman's daughter’s name and the area that they had lived.
 It wasn’t long until I had found her place of business and an email was sent.
 A very friendly email soon came back in reply.
 Subsequent emails revealed that many of the places my father had mentioned had also been mentioned in the Alford home….England, Holland, Germany and specifically Dachau.

 I sent the photo of the officers sitting around the table to Truman’s daughter.
 She was able to identify him from just seeing him from the back, by the shape of his head.
 Her husband picked out the same man as his father-in-law.
 Truman was the first person to be identified in that photo.
 Her identification was later confirmed when a son of another soldier provided me with the same photo with all the names identified.
 You can’t imagine how happy I was to receive the named photo.